Nickmason01/README-Generator/README.md

 ## Usage
-Use this app to create professional readme files isntantly for your projects
+Use this app to create professional readme files isntantly for your projects.
+By answering the prompts the corresponding information is then added to the generated README file.

 ## Credits
 Nick Mason